Nutrient Measurements

 Each nutrient concentration is compared to the established sufficiency range for that nutrient in the specified crop, translated into a numerical index between 0 and 124, and assigned an alphabetic descriptor that categorizes the nutrient concentrations as either deficient (D), low (L), sufficient (S), high (H), or excessive (E).
 Concentrations with an index value from 0-24 are considered deficient; from 25-49 are low; from 50-74 are sufficient, from 75-99 are high and above 100 are excessive.

-Other Results
+Other Results and Nutrient Ratios

-Sodium (Na) is included in the standard analysis and reported in percent (%). it is rarely an element of concern in plant tissue concentrations but may have large impacts on root and soil health, as determined by corresponding soil tests.
+Sodium (Na) is included in the standard analysis and reported in percent (%).
+It is rarely an element of concern in plant tissue concentrations but may have large impacts on root and soil health, as determined by corresponding soil tests.

 Chloride (Cl) is analyzed only by request on the submission form and reported in percent (%).
 It is of primary concern in coastal areas where salt water intrusion may impact field irrigation or fertigation source water quality or where greenhouse operations have high Cl in source water, nutrient solutions, or soilless (potting) media.